prog4biol/evop2026/EVOP_Python_2026.md

 #### Dictionary

 - Dictionaries are good for storing data that can be represented as a two-column table.
-- They store unordered collections of key/value pairs.
+- They store ordered collections of key/value pairs and maintain insertion order
 - A dictionary is enclosed in **curly braces**.
 - A colon is written between each key and value.
 - Commas separate key:value pairs.
+- Although they maintain order, they are still not indexable by position like lists

 ```python
 { 'TP53' : 'GATGGGATTGGGGTTTTCCCCTCCCATGTGCTCAAGACTGGCGCTAAAAGTTTTGAGCTTCTCAAAAGTC' , 'BRCA1' : 'GTACCTTGATTTCGTATTCTGAGAGGCTGCTGCTTAGCGGTAGCCCCTTGGTTTCCGTGGCAACGGAAAA' }